NicoNex/pgg/README.md

    Specify the request method.

 -e, -env
     Specify the environment to use.

 -c, -cfg
     Specify an alternative config file.

+-f, -file
+    Specify the file to upload.

 -h
     Prints the help message.

 --help
     Prints options details.

 ## Files
 When starting pgg looks for configuration files in the following order: